Skip to main content

 Finland

-In the 2024 edition of the Digital Decade report, Finland has achieved 82% basic digital skills coverage compared to the EU average of 55.6% and already above the overall target for the EU 2030 goal, which aims to have 80% of the EU population possessing at least basic digital skills.
+Finland has achieved 82% basic digital skills coverage compared to the EU average of 55.56% and already above the overall target for the EU 2030 goal, which aims to have 80% of the EU population possessing at least basic digital skills.
 Additionally, the country has seen an annual growth of 1.8% from the previous year.
+According to the Digital Decade report 2025, the percentage of ICT specialists in employment in Finland has surpassed by far the EU average of 5% with a 7.8%.
+In 2024, 22.4% of ICT specialists in Finland were female (from 22.2% in 2023), compared to the EU average of 19.5%.

 There is no National Coalition in Finland.
 Nevertheless, the country actively contributes to the development of digital landscape in many spheres.